Clover-Group/tsp/PatternsDoc.md

 # Writing patterns
-Pattern is a hierarchical set of phases combined with special phases, like `x andThen y` (first then second) or `x togetherWith y` (both in the same time).
+Pattern is a hierarchical set of phases combined with special ones, like `x andThen y` (first then second) or `x togetherWith y` (both in the same time), named combining phases.
-To include stay phases in result wrap all expression in `ToSegments()`

 ### Combining phases